 Where to Stay for History: Gamla Stan

 Gamla Stan is Stockholm’s Old Town.
 It dates back to the 13th century and is the heart of the city.
-It’s where you’ll find many of the best tourist activities, such as the Nobel Museum and the Royal Palace, as well as all sorts of little shops tucked away down narrow alleys between medieval buildings.
+It’s where you’ll find many of the top tourist activities, such as the Nobel Museum and the Royal Palace, as well as all sorts of little shops tucked away down narrow alleys between medieval buildings.
 It’s touristy, but you can’t visit Stockholm without exploring this part of town.
 Staying here is a great option for anyone looking to be right in the center of the action.
 It gets super quiet at night too (an added perk).

 The Best Places to Stay in Gamla Stan